Computer Skills

 Using the scenario manager

-The scenario manger is also part of the 'What If Analysis' tool in Excel.
+The scenario manger is also part of the What-If Analysis tool in Excel.
 It helps to create different scenarios by using the input values from the formula that is used to calculate the results.
 The following video shows how to create different scenarios using the scenario manager in excel 2013.

 How to plot scatter charts